 The City of Dayton and its surrounding area is served by the Dayton School District which provides both primary and secondary education.
-The District operates one ECEAP preschool, one elementary school and one middle/high school located within the City limits.
+The District operates one Early Childhood Education and Assistance Program preschool, one elementary school and one middle/high school located within the city limits.

 Current enrollment (2018) is 385 students.
-Enrollment has averaged a three percent annual decline over the last five to six years.
+Enrollment has averaged a 3% annual decline over the last 5 to 6 years.
 The District anticipates a slight increase in enrollment, most likely at the elementary level, when Columbia Pulp goes into full production and brings on a full staff.